Magic Kingdom | Tomorrowland

 Shopping: On-ride photos are available for purchase in the gift shop at the attraction’s exit.
 A vast array of souvenirs can be purchased nearby at “Mickey’s Star Traders.”

-Dining/Refreshment: Near Space Mountain in Tomorrowland, Tomorrowland Terrace seasonally offers counter service meals of burgers and sandwiches.
+Dining/Refreshment: Located in Tomorrowland, Tomorrowland Terrace seasonally offers counter service meals of burgers and sandwiches.
 Also in Tomorrowland, Cosmic Ray’s Starlight Café serves counter service meals of chicken, ribs, burgers, and sandwiches; and Auntie Gravity’s Galactic Goodies offers ice cream.
 For those preferring a sit-down meal, The Plaza Restaurant is located nearby off Main Street USA and offers numerous sandwiches and ice cream treats.

 Restroom: Restrooms are located nearby between Space Mountain and Walt Disney’s Carousel of Progress